 Entrance fees to visit Serengeti National Park?

-The current Serengeti National Park fees are $60/person for visitors over age 16, $30/child (ages 5 to 16), and free for children under 5 years of age.
-These fees are good for a 24-hour period so a 48-hour stay for an adult would be $120.
+The current (as of November 2018) Serengeti National Park fees are USD $60/person for visitors over age 16, USD $20/child (ages 5 to 16), and free for children under 5 years of age.
+These fees are good for a 24-hour period, so a 48-hour stay for an adult would be $120.